francesjgonzales/generator-website-starter/README.md

 5. In **index.js**, import yeoman generator and write script files where you need to copy files that are shown in the supposedly generated package file from templates folder.
 Credits to _Coder Coder_'s for the script.

-6. Test the package locally by running this `npm link` and expect a confirmation message that a package is added
+6. Test the package locally by running this `npm link` and expect a confirmation message that a package is added.

-> Note: Best to test it in a new blank VS Code Workspace by running an `npm init` then `npm install` and lastly `npm link "name-of-your-generator-folder"` and you will see the package installed.
+   > Note: Best to test it in a new blank VS Code Workspace by running an `npm init` then `npm install` and lastly `npm link "name-of-your-generator-folder"` and expect to see the package installed.

 7. Login to your npm account.
 Sign up [here](https://www.npmjs.com/signup) if you don't have one yet.
    > Note: email address used in sign up is public knowledge.